pheuberger/curated-ios/README.md

 > Make Table View Controllers generic and pull out a configuration struct to simplify the controller's initializer

 ### Misc
 * [Weak, Strong, Unowned, Oh my!](http://krakendev.io/blog/weak-and-unowned-references-in-swift) :book: by Hector Matos

+> How to tackle retain cycles in Swift

 * [Grokking Lazy Sequences & Collections](https://realm.io/news/slug-brandon-kase-grokking-lazy-sequences-collections/) :vhs: by Brandon Kase

 > Building custom collections around huge sets of data that are fast to map, filter, reduce by deferring those operations until they are needed